 The Mac App Store was introduced in 2010, as we approach a decade of these technologies being available, it’s time to re-evaluate the model.
 App stores in general have many important benefits: They make it safer to try out new apps at a level that wouldn’t be possible otherwise.
 But enough time has passed to realize that the model just doesn’t work for creative apps.
 For comparison, it was five years from Adobe InDesign’s release in 1999 to taking over the publishing industry by 2004.

 Fundamentally, there isn’t a conflict here.
 Apple’s goals for privacy and health, and the success of the iPhone, do not have to interfere with the Mac being a great platform to run creative apps.
 There are a couple of obvious things Apple could do to improve the situation: Improving sandboxing, and marketing applications that aren’t in the Mac App Store are obvious candidates.
 But really what I’d like to see is a shift in values.
 Apple has been trying to force apps to conform to sandboxing and app store rules by not allowing those apps in the Mac App Store unless they do so.
-But a decade out, it’s time to realize that’s not working for every type of app, and the apps it isn’t working for are arguably the most important on the platform.
-The real plea here is for Apple’s vision for their platforms to again be compatible with creative apps.
+But a decade out, it’s time to realize that’s not working for every type of app, and the apps that it isn’t working for are arguably the most important on the platform.
+The real plea here is for Apple’s vision for the platform to once again include creative apps.

 Apple was once a company whose image was synonymous with creative professionals.
 Apple doesn’t have to stop selling so many iPhones in order to be that company again, they just have to want to.